 A trip to West Elm is always a treat for me.
 I’ve found some great things for my house there like Little A’s chairs and plenty of pillows.
 But the real gift this time was getting to meet The Youngsters, aka John and Sherry Petersik, from Young House Love.

-They were in Houston signing copies of their New York Times Bestselling book, which features 243 ways to show your home some love.
+They were in Houston signing copies of their new book, which features 243 ways to show your home some love.
 Since I’ve been reading their blog for years now (since this post back in 2008) and it has made such an impact on my home-improvement efforts, there was no way I was going to miss meeting them in person.

 If you know me (in real life or through the blog) you know that I have a thing for home decor.
 Back in 2005 when my twin sister and I bought our first house, the first thing that we did as soon as we got the keys was to paint the living room.

 Even though it was a brand new house, we wanted to put our unique spin on every room and tried out all kinds of paint techniques.
 We even painted a half sandpaper-paint textured wall in the guest room with a striped painted chair rail (sounds crazy but I promise it looked great) and a sponge-painted wall in one of the bedrooms.
 No paintable surface remained untouched.
 I didn’t have a blog back then, but here are a couple of pictures that I found so that you can see our handiwork:

 faux textured front hallway(left) next to the brown living room wall